 "It might be your first instinct to apply heat to painful areas, but it could actually aggravate your injury," explains Dr. Thanu Jey, Clinic Director at Yorkville Sports Medicine Clinic.
 "Applying heat to painful areas can actually make things worse," he explains.
 "If you've suffered a recent injury, inflammation to the damaged tissue is likely to follow.
 Although heat feels good and loosens up stiff tissues, it actually promotes an increase in inflammation, which can lead to more stiffness, pain, and mobility loss."

-The Remedy Rx: Instead of heat, Dr. Jey recommends icing injuries immediately and to stop using that area to prevent further damage.
+The Rx: Instead of heat, Dr. Jey recommends icing injuries immediately and to stop using that area to prevent further damage.

 You Assume That "Organic" Or "All Natural" Means It's Good For You

 According to the USDA, certified organic foods are "grown and processed according to federal guidelines addressing, among many factors, soil quality, animal raising practices, pest and weed control, and use of additives."
 But it doesn't mean they're healthy.
 For example, processed foods like macaroni and cheese — or even candy — might be "organic," but most nutritionists would never recommend them.

 This can apply to supplements and vitamins too, says Monique May, MD, MHA, Physician in the Kitchen at MDM.
 "There can be harmful impurities present.
 They're not regulated by the FDA, since they are not medications.
 Taken in excess, they can actually be harmful.
 There can also be interactions with prescription medications you may be taking."

 The Rx: Do your nutritional research when it comes to food.
 As for vitamins and supplements, always check with your doctor before taking anything.